sveltejs/kit/documentation/docs/05-load.md

 ### Output

-On the client, the only requirement for the returned `data` is to be an object at the top level.
-On the server, the output also needs to be JSON-serializable.
-The exception to this rule are top-level promises, which will be resolved before returning.
-This makes it easy to return multiple promises without creating a waterfall:
+The returned `data`, if any, must be an object of values.
+For a server-only `load` function, these values must be JSON-serializable.
+Top-level promises will be awaited, which makes it easy to return multiple promises without creating a waterfall:

 ```js
 // @filename: $types.d.ts